 I was born in 1988 and already at a young age I was fascinated by the laws that describe how nature is hold together.
 During my studies in physics I got thrilled by the mere possibilities one has when controlling particles at the atomic scale.
 In 2013 I joined the team of Prof. Francesca Ferlaino for my PhD studies to work on a novel type of quantum system – ultracold magnetic Erbium atoms.
 Our work led to several groundbreaking results on few- and many-body physics and in the area of quantum simulations and my work was awarded with the IQOQI dissertation prize of the Austrian Academy of Sciences.

 Moving forward, in 2018, I switched to the field of solid state quantum optics and quantum information joining the group of Prof. Ronald Hanson at QuTech.
 My decision for this step was strongly driven by my excitement about the possibility to control and manipulate quantum systems at the single particle level.
 Acquiring my own funding from the Austrian Science Fund allowed me to work towards a multi-node quantum network – a cutting-edge technological advance.
 In 2020 my colleagues and me succeeded in this challenge and reported on the demonstration of entanglement generation between quantum network nodes that do not share a direct connection – a prime building block for a future quantum Internet.
 Based on this work I have been awarded with the Carl-Zeiss Award for Young Researchers in 2022.

-In 2022 I started my first independent project in which I am excited to work on the realization of coupling single spin states to the mechanical state of levitated mesoscopic diamond particles.
+In 2022 I started my first independent project in which we are working towards the goal of coupling single spin states to the mechanical state of levitated mesoscopic diamond particles.
 Throughout my scientific career I remained curiosity driven and for the upcoming years I am aiming to start my own group in experimental quantum optics.
 I want to further push the boundaries of our understanding of quantum mechanics and I look forward to a long scientific journey.